No smoking sign

 Nicotine Replacement Therapy (NRT) involves the use of gum, patches or tablets to deliver a small amount of nicotine into your bloodstream.
 They are said to help you to deal with cravings by giving your body nicotine without some of the harmful by-products of smoking (e.g. carbon monoxide and tar).

-Most pregnant women can use NRT safely, though it’s important to talk it through with your doctors first.
+Most pregnant women can use NRT safely, though it’s important to talk it through with your health professional first.

 The risk of SIDS from very occasional exposure to a smoky environment is likely to be very low, but there isn’t enough scientific evidence for us to know the precise risk.
-Try to keep your baby smoke-free at all times to keep them safe.
+Try to keep your baby smoke-free at all times to keep them as safe as possible.

 Is it safe to breastfeed if I smoke?